 Wilton Street inherited a disused name that was much once more prestigious.
 The former Wilton Avenue was a major street with a bridge crossing the Don River and in 1917, became Dundas Street.
 There were no streets south of the Esplanade in a 1884 plan to extend south of Esplanade for street purposes.

 Sub-occupancy (sublet)

 Members can allow someone to occupy their unit as a sub-occupant.
-Members receiving a subsidy should speak to Management.
+Our Housing Charge Subsidy Bylaw and our agreement (attached to the Occupancy Bylaw) don't allow sublets by households on subsidy.
+Talk to Management.